 Wafa was awarded a two-year apprenticeship opportunity through the Oregon Folklife Network and the University of Oregon in 1993 through 1995 with her older sister, Fida.
 Throughout the apprenticeship, they assisted their mother in the completion of a Palestinian dress titled “The Gardens”, which was displayed in the Oregon State Capitol as “the dress of a million stitches”.

 She has traveled to Syria and Jordan many times throughout her life for personal, professional and academic pursuits, witnessing major events that have rippled throughout the region; from the 2003 invasion of Iraq to various Israeli invasions and wars against Palestinians in the occupied territories to the Arab Uprisings.
 The last time she visited Damascus was February 11, 2011, the day that former President of Egypt, Hosni Mubarak, resigned amidst popular unrest.
 That day was arguably the first day of the Syrian revolution and subsequent war.
 These experiences were very influential in her life, sparking her aspirations to preserve the oral history, storytelling, and folk art of Palestine.

-Wafa decided to pursue her and her mother’s lifelong dream of writing a book about Palestinian embroidery designs and traditions in 2015.
-The book project, titled “Tatreez & Tea: Embroidery and Storytelling in the Palestinian Diaspora”, has been a dream of her mothers since the early 1980’s when she first came to the United States and a dream of hers since she was a little girl.
-With funding from the Clackamas County Cultural Coalition, Regional Arts & Culture Council and the Brooklyn Arts Council, the first edition of the book was digitally published on Amazon, Nook and iBooks in November, 2016.
+Wafa decided to pursue her and her mother’s lifelong dream of writing a book about Palestinian embroidery designs, meanings, and traditions in 2015.
+Tatreez & Tea has been a dream of her mother’s since the early 1980’s when she first came to the United States and a dream of Wafa’s since she was a little girl.
+With funding from the Clackamas County Cultural Coalition, Regional Arts & Culture Council and the Brooklyn Arts Council, the first edition of the book was digitally published in November 2016, and the print edition in June 2018.